laurie-gao/Emojify/README.md

 ## Hello 😄

 In this small NLP project, transfer learning with Google AI's BERT model is used to classify twitter tweets into one of five classes of sentiments.
+See [Model2.ipynb](https://github.com/laurie-gao/Emojify/blob/master/Model2.ipynb) for updated model.

 | Input | Output  |
 | :---:   | :-: |
 | I just wanna get out of the friendzone | 🥺 |

-Results are presented in results.csv
+Predictions of validation data are presented in [test_results.csv](https://github.com/laurie-gao/Emojify/blob/master/results/test_results.csv)

 ## Where the data came from